tussingj89/day-planner/README.md

 This file works on any webpage, so the viewing of this project is as simple as following the link listed below. https://tussingj89.github.io/day-planner

+# technologys used
+html, css, bootstrap, client side storage, and jquery

 # coding simplified

 Below is a sample of the code, with jquery the code is streamlined and easy to read.